Education in Slovenia

 Education in Slovenia from primary to secondary schooling is regulated by the National Education Institute of the Republic of Slovenia (ZRSŠ), whose scope includes education programmes, delivery and development.

 Primary school

 Children first enter primary schooling at the age of 5 if born after 1 September and the age of 6 if born before and finish at the age of 14 or 15.
 Each group of children born in the same year forms one grade or class in primary school which lasts until the end of primary school.
 Each grade or year is divided into two terms.
 Once or twice per term, children have holidays: autumn, Christmas, winter and May first holidays; each holiday is approximately one week long.
 At summer time, school ends on 24 June, The school holidays are Summer (2 months), Autumn holidays, Christmas and New years holidays, and First May holidays.
 While National Days are also school free.
-The next school year starts on 1 September.
+The next school year starts on the 1st of September.